justinemcauliffe/CMPT-220L-903-21S/SemesterProject/ReadMe.md

 Starting at the root, I used my find function to search the tree.
 If the value returns null, it will print "Not in Binary Search Tree."
 In else there is another if statement saying if the value is less than the current value, it will be on the left.
-The else if, it is saying that if the value is greater han the current value, it will be on the right.
+The else if, is saying that if the value is greater than the current value, it will be on the right.
 Finally, the else says if the value is equal to the current value, it will print "In Binary Search Tree."